 Pick a Theme and Plan Your Project

-Your cookbook could include the recipes for your whole family, or just the dishes you enjoy in your household.
+Your cookbook could include recipes for your whole family, or just the dishes you enjoy in your household.
 Perhaps your book honors one specific ancestor or relative.
-Think of ways that your recipe book can tell a part of their story.
+Think of ways that your recipe book can tell a part of that ancestor’s story.

 If you don’t have many family recipes, these historic cookbooks can help you get an idea of the types of dishes your ancestors might’ve eaten.

 Once you have your theme, it’s time to answer some logistical questions:

 - How many books will you be making?